ludivineConstanti/pixiji-gatsby/README.md

 The ⚡⚡⚡ mdDocumentation folder ⚡⚡⚡ contains some observations made during the project (bugs, research...).
 Other observations are made in the code itself as comment.

-You can see the previous git history of this project on [this repository](https://github.com/ludivineConstanti/Pixiji), which contains the 1st version of this website.

 ### This is a portfolio project, so some feature were created, just to make the website easier to go through:

 - A "Use Dummy email" button (in the menu) allows you to log in a pre-existing account (which already has some scores, from the quizzes).